The menu Settings contains the functions for manipulating the tool itself:

 Index rebuild (online):

 The complete index is defragmented while the index remains online.
-Not available for Oracle databases.
+Not available for Oracle or PostgreSQL databases.

 Topic (Table Group)